filecoin-project/lotus-docs/content/en/storage-providers/get-started/overview/index.md

 An unsealed sector contains raw storage deal data.
 These sectors may optionally be retained if the client requires fast retrieval of their data.

 **Unsealed sectors**
-A unsealed sector is the raw data.
+An unsealed sector is the raw data.
 Some clients request that their unsealed data is kept for fast retrievals.

 ### Epoch